-The County Council will consider first all those applications received by the published deadline of midnight on Friday 15 January 2021.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2021.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2024.
+Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2024.

-Applications made after midnight on 15 January 2021 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.